 We generally don’t have an appetite when we are sick.
 There’s a reason why.
 It’s a natural response to helping the body fight infections.
 If you aren’t hungry, don’t force yourself to eat.
 You have your stored energy.
 Your body can focus wholly on the recovery process.

 Fasting forces your body to rely on stored energy.
 This helps speed up metabolism and helps fight infection more effectively (compared to taking medications).
 If you don’t put any foods or medicine in your body, your body just has one job: kill the invader.

 Some of the nutrients consumed while sick can feed the invader.

 Lack of appetite can encourage the body to remove infected cells through cell apoptosis (death of a cell) where cells that aren’t useful or properly functioning can be recycled or eliminated.
 Fasting supports cell apoptosis.

-Fasting supports ketone production and one form of ketone, BHBs are beneficial for the immune system, including reducing and inflammatory response.
-This is why many people that are fat-adapted get over illness much quicker than people eating a SAD.
+Fasting supports ketone production and one form of ketone, BHBs is beneficial for the immune system, including reducing an inflammatory response.
+This is why many people who are fat-adapted get over illness much quicker than people eating a SAD.

 Fasting for 48-72 hours promotes the recycling of damaged immune cells.
 Fasting for just 72 hours can regenerate your ENTIRE immune system.
 You can read more here.

 During flu season or a pandemic, like COVID-19, it may be best to hold off on extended fasting.
 There is some evidence that fasting over 48 hours can cause a cortisol spike which then would decrease the immune system functioning. it’s likely a small risk, but in a time like now, it may be better to hold off on extended fasts.

 Get the body, much-needed rest and get your body into a rest and relaxed state (parasympathetic state).
 Our body detoxes in a parasympathetic state.